yellowsmileyface/package-manager-gui/README.md

 # package-manager-gui
-A tool for managing Python packages
+A tool for managing Python packages.

+It uses PySimpleGUI for buliding user interface.